cconrad/cconrad.github.io/content/blog/2017-07-15-analyzing-ongoingworlds-posts.md

   - personal
 title: Analyzing OngoingWorlds posts
 ---
+The <a href="/blog/scrapy-example-posts-from-ongoingworlds/">previous post</a> used Scrapy to extract post data from the website OngoingWorlds.
+Here are a few conclusions from that spider crawl:

 I collected the game ID, post ID and date/time for each post from the play-by-email roleplaying community OngoingWorlds into an Sqlite3 database.
 Even with this very limited dataset, some interesting queries can be run:

 ## Most popular games (by number of posts)